 Selection for Redemption.
-In the event that less than all of any maturity of any Bond is to be redeemed, and so long as the book-entry-only system remains in effect for such Bonds, the particular Bonds or portion of any such Bonds of a particular maturity to be redeemed will be selected by DTC by lot.
-If the book-entry-only system no longer remains in effect for the Bonds, selection for redemption of less than all of any one maturity of the Bonds will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
+In the event that less than all of any maturity of any series of Bonds is to be redeemed, and so long as the book-entry-only system remains in effect for such Bonds, the particular Bonds or portion of any such Bonds of a particular series and maturity to be redeemed will be selected by DTC by lot.
+If the book-entry-only system no longer remains in effect for the Bonds, selection for redemption of less than all of any one maturity within a series of Bonds will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
 For purposes of selection by lot within a maturity, each \$5,000 of principal amount of a Bond will be considered a separate Bond.

-Application of Proceeds of the Bonds
+Application of Proceeds

 The Bonds are being issued pursuant to the provisions of Section 49 of Chapter 29 of the Massachusetts General Laws and specific bond authorizations enacted by the Massachusetts Legislature.
-The net proceeds of the sale of the Bonds, including any premium received by the Commonwealth upon original delivery of the Bonds, will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized pursuant to such bond authorizations, to pay bond anticipation notes or to reimburse the Commonwealth's treasury for expenditures previously made pursuant to such laws.
-Any remaining premium received by the Commonwealth upon original delivery of the Bonds and not applied to the various purposes for which bonds have been authorized will be applied to the costs of issuance thereof.
+The net proceeds of the sale of the Bonds, including any premium received by the Commonwealth upon original delivery of the Bonds, will be applied by the Treasurer and Receiver-General of the Commonwealth (the "State Treasurer") to the various purposes for which the issuance of bonds has been authorized pursuant to such bond authorizations, or to reimburse the

+Commonwealth's treasury for expenditures previously made pursuant to such laws.
 The purposes for which the Bonds will be issued have been authorized by the Legislature under various bond authorizations.

-The proceeds of the Bonds will be used to finance, refinance or reimburse the Commonwealth for a variety of capital expenditures that are included within the current capital spending plan established by the Executive Office for Administration and Finance.
-The plan, which is an administrative guideline and which is subject to amendment at any time, sets forth capital spending allocations and establishes annual capital spending limits.
-See the Information Statement under the heading "COMMONWEALTH CAPITAL INVESTMENT PLAN."
+The proceeds of the Bonds will be used to finance or reimburse the Commonwealth for a variety of capital expenditures which are included within the \$11.1 billion "FY2015-FY2019 Five-Year Capital Investment Plan" (the "Capital Plan") established by the Executive Office for Administration and Finance.
+The Capital Plan, which is an administrative guideline and is subject to amendment at any time, sets forth capital spending allocations for various purposes and establishes annual capital spending limits for the Commonwealth.
+See the Commonwealth Information Statement under the heading "COMMONWEALTH CAPITAL INVESTMENT PLAN."